rndm-com/rndm-test-gen/readme.md

 You are able to overwrite the automated stubs by providing values to a global parameter called stubs.
 In order to do this cleanly, it is a good idea to create a file or suite of files for your stubs then import this into your setup file.

-It should be noted here that it is possible from file leve to test level stubs to also stub out paths to relative imported files as well as imported node modules, i.e.:
+It should be noted here that it is possible from file level to test level stubs to also stub out paths to relative imported files as well as imported node modules, i.e.:

 **Node Module**: 'my-module';